-a.
 Development that contributes to the desired future character of the area.
-Prescriptive Measures a.
-Development applications should demonstrate compatibility with the following statements of desired character a.

 Development applications should demonstrate compatibility with the following statements of desired character:

 Desired Future Character Statement (excluding Pound Road, Hornsby Precinct)

 The locality is characterised by residential flat buildings of 6 or more storeys in height in landscaped settings with underground car parking.